Reducing suicide deaths takes a community

 Those deaths occurred across all ages and incomes.

-In his budget address on Jan.
-21, Gov. Phil Scott recognized the scope of the challenge Vermont is facing, proposing the state commit $1 million more to suicide prevention, including the state’s crisis hotline and the Zero Suicide initiative, a research-based model for reducing suicide deaths that provides not only a guide for treatment, but also assessments of agencies own capabilities and areas for improvement.
+One of the ways that the challenge is being addressed is through the Zero Suicide Initiative, a research-based model for reducing suicide deaths that provides not only a guide for treatment, but also assessments of mental health agencies own capabilities and areas for improvement.

-As one of the three pilots sites for Zero Suicide, Northwestern Counseling & Support Services (NCSS), which serves Franklin and Grand Isle counties, this has included training clinical staff in key programs on suicide assessment and management.
+As one of the three original pilot sites for Vermont’s Zero Suicide initiative, Northwestern Counseling & Support Services (NCSS), which serves Franklin and Grand Isle counties, has trained clinical staff in key programs on suicide assessment and management.

 “There are so many different pathways to suicide,” said Dr. Steve Broer, Director of Behavioral Health Services at NCSS.
 “We’re concerned about older Vermonters.
 We’re concerned about individuals from the Abenaki community.
 We’re concerned about veterans.”